21 Powerful Journal Prompts for Self Discovery

 Is this the right time for the action I am trying to take?

 What would it accomplish?
-What do you want it to accomplish?
-Understanding all the actions you want to move forward with, will help you understand what drives you.
-And what you are striving for.
+What do I want it to accomplish?
+Understanding all the actions you want to move forward with will help you understand what drives you and what you are striving for.

 What makes you think you are not good enough?

 Put real words to the feeling.
-What is making you believe this?
+What makes you believe this?
 Were you told it?
 Are you just assuming?
 It is also helpful to define what good enough is.

 What unnecessary pressure am I putting on myself?

 Everyone does it.
-Part of our journey is discovery what things we are telling ourselves that are not true.
+Part of our journey is discovering what things we are telling ourselves that are not true.

 What am I really angry about?